Laptop Black Screen: Complete Troubleshooting Guide

 Solution #7: Reseat Display Cable (LVDS/eDP)

-- Disconnect power and battery
+- Disconnect power and remove battery

-- Reassemble and test
+- Put it back together and test

 Solution #8: Test for Backlight Failure